wflore19/pearai-submodule/docs/docs/walkthroughs/codebase-embeddings.md

 ### Transformers.js

 [Transformers.js](https://huggingface.co/docs/transformers.js/index) is a JavaScript port of the popular [Transformers](https://huggingface.co/transformers/) library.
 It allows embeddings to be calculated locally in the browser (or in this case inside of the sidebar of your IDE).
-The model used is `all-MiniLM-L6-v2`, which is shipped alongside the Continue extension and generates embeddings of size 384.
+The model used is `all-MiniLM-L6-v2`, which is shipped alongside the PearAI extension and generates embeddings of size 384.

 ```json title="~/.continue/config.json"
 {